Mangalam-17/CozyQuest/README.md

-# Cozy Quest🏠 : Rooms, Amazing Pools, Treehouses . . .
+# Cozy Quest 🏠 : Rooms, Amazing Pools, Treehouses . . .

 CozyQuest is a web application replicating core functionalities of Airbnb, allowing users to browse, list, and review rental properties.
 Built using the EJS templating engine, Node.js framework, Express.js framework, and MongoDB database.